seasketch/next/packages/infra/README.md

 # Doing a clean install

 You will need highly privileged AWS credentials to install the whole application from scratch.
-You will also need to have a certificate in Amazon Certificate Manager to enable remote connectivity to the database.
-Basic steps are as follows:
+You will also need to generate github deploy keys.
+The deploy keys will be stored on the maintenance bastion for later use, and will be temporarily used when building the graphql server.

+### generating deploy keys

 ```
-cdk deploy SeaSketchProductionDBStack SeaSketchMaintenanceStack
-# log into the Maintenance Stack bastion and run initial db migration
+cd packages/infra
+# be sure to use an empty passphrase
+ssh-keygen -t rsa -f github_key
 ```

-## Database Stack
+Afterwards you should have `github_key` and `github_key.pub` files.
+Copy the contents of `github_key.pub` to [the project's deploy keys](https://github.com/seasketch/next/settings/keys).
+Afterwards it just takes one command to deploy (or update) SeaSketch's deployment.

 ```
-cdk deploy SeaSketchProductionDBStack
+cdk deploy --all --require-approval never
 ```

-This will create a new stack for the database, but that database will be empty.
-Afterwards you will need to bootstrap the database schema using the bastion container within the Maintenance Stack to run migrations.
+This one command will stand up the database & redis, run db migrations, create the graphile server on ecs and create stacks that host client code and user uploads.

-## The Maintenance Stack
+# The Maintenance Stack

 This stack includes a _bastion_ container that can be connected to using AWS' new [ECS exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) function.
 The bastion is inside the VPC and can be used to perform database migrations and could be used to debug other services otherwise inaccessible.

-Connect to the bastion by running
+An npm script is provided to connect to the bastion without having to fetch info from cloudformation and run `ecs exec` directly.

 ```
 npm run shell
 ```

-This script will automatically pull the cluster and task ids from cloudformation and run the ecs exec function.

-### Connecting to the database from the bastion
+## Connecting to the database from the bastion

 The startup script in /etc/profile.d/pg.sh should make it possible to run `psql` without any arguments.

-### Checking out the SeaSketch codebase
+## Checking out the SeaSketch codebase

 Deploy keys should be used to checkout the codebase into `/usr/src/app/next`.
 The startup scripts should detect if these keys are installed properly and if not provide instructions.